HDF-NI/hdf5.node/readme.md

 A node module for reading/writing the HDF5 file format.
-A koa based browser interface is being added to view and look at the h5 content.
-And eventually editing of, dropping data into, pulling from, charting and performing statistics on h5 file data.
-The interface is now showing tables and string based packet tables.
+The koa based browser interface is a reference app for viewing, modifying and looking at h5 content.
+Eventually provide editing, charting and performing statistics on h5 file data.
+The interface is now showing images, datasets column tables and string based packet tables.
+Basic group operations are becoming available with right-click on a node.
+Hovering on a group shows attributes in a tooltip hoever stil looking for a good mechanism to add and edit attributes.
+Images can be dropped on the main panel after selecting a group and will be stored stored at the equivalent place in the h5.
+More HDFView functionality to accomplish in browser style.
+Experiments to use https://ethercalc.net/ are being attempted; there is an upper limit to practical data going from h5 into a spreadsheet and other mechanism may need to be provided.
+It has some charting yet that may need addressed with a d3 of threejs approach.

 Unlike other languages that wrap hdf5 API's this interface takes advantage of the compatibility of V8 and HDF5.
 The result is a direct map to javascript behavior with the least amount of data copying and coding tasks for the user.
 Hopefully you won't need to write yet another layer in your code to accomplish your goals.

+The node::Buffer and streaming are being investigated so native hdf5 data's next destination is client browser window or client in general.
 ```javascript
 var hdf5 = require('hdf5').hdf5;

 var Access = require('hdf5/lib/globals').Access;
 var file = new hdf5.File('/tmp/foo.h5', Access.ACC_RDONLY);
 var group=file.openGroup('pmc');
 ```